Moon Zero Two

-Moon Zero Two is a 1969 British science fiction film from Hammer Films, directed by Roy Ward Baker, and starring James Olson, Catherine Schell, Warren Mitchell, and Adrienne Corri.
+Moon Zero Two is a 1969 British science fiction film from Hammer Films, directed by Roy Ward Baker and starring James Olson, Catherine Schell, Warren Mitchell, and Adrienne Corri.

-The film takes place on the Moon in the year 2021.
-A former-astronaut-turned-salvager, Bill Kemp, helps a millionaire space industrialist capture a 6000-tonne sapphire asteroid, while also helping a woman find her brother, a missing miner/prospector.

-Moon Zero Two was filmed at the ABPC Elstree Studios in Hertfordshire, England.
 The screenplay was by Michael Carreras from an original story by Gavin Lyall, Frank Hardman, and Martin Davison.

-In the U.S., the film was billed as a space Western with the phrase 'The first moon "western"...'
-The film was a commercial failure at the box office and received negative reviews from film critics.
+The film takes place on the Moon in 2021.
+A former astronaut turned salvager helps a millionaire space industrialist capture a sapphire asteroid, while also helping a woman find her missing brother.